writethedocs/www/docs/guide/index.rst

 Documentation Guide
 ===================

 This guide gathers the collective wisdom of the Write the Docs community around best practices for creating software documentation.

-**This is a living, breathing guide.**
-If you'd like to contribute,
-you can read our :doc:`contributing <contributing>` documentation.
+**This is a living, breathing guide.** If you'd like to contribute, take a look at the :doc:`guidelines for contributing to the guide <contributing>`.
+If you have any questions about contributing, you can send them along to guide@writethedocs.org.

 Also feel free to send us any additions in any format to support@writethedocs.org.

-Take a look also at the :doc:`guidelines for contributing to the guide <contributing>`.
-If you have any questions about contributing, you can send them along to guide@writethedocs.org too.

 New to Caring About Documentation?
 ----------------------------------